-DEMOCRATIC REPUBLIC OF THE CONGO
+DEMOCRATIC REPUBLIC OF THE CONGO:

-In 2021, a new joint programme on the Reform of the Justice Sector was established in the DRC to strengthen rule of law and stabilization efforts, increase security and protection of the local population and foster accountability for grave crimes and SGBV, with an overall peacebuilding and development approach, while preparing for the gradual withdrawal of MONUSCO.
-The programme will be jointly implemented by MONUSCO, UNDP, OHCHR, and the Team of Experts on Sexual Violence in Conflict.
+A joint programme on the Reform of the Justice Sector, running 2020-2024, was established in the DRC to strengthen rule of law and stabilization efforts, increase security and protection of the local population and foster accountability for grave crimes and SGBV, with an overall peacebuilding and development approach, while preparing for the gradual withdrawal of MONUSCO.
+The programme is jointly implemented by MONUSCO, UNDP, the ToE and the Joint Human Rights Office.

-A joint programme of the Reform of the Security Sector will also be jointly implemented by MONUSCO and UNDP, in close consultations with other GFP entities including OHCHR, UN Women, UNICEF, and UNHCR.
+A joint programme of the Reform of the Security Sector will also be jointly implemented by MONUSCO, UNDP, the ToE, and the Joint Human Rights Office, in close consultations with other GFP entities including OHCHR, UN Women, UNICEF, and UNHCR.